Department of Entomology

 Agrarian Sac Spider

 Sac spiders can be found walking about on foliage; under leaf litter, stones, and boards; on buildings under the windowsills and siding; and in the corners of walls and ceilings within homes.
-C. inclusum is indigenous to much of the United States (except the northernmost states), while C. mildei , an introduced species from Europe, was found throughout much of the Northeast as of 1978.
-It is likely that C. mildei has substantially increased its range since that time.
+C. inclusum is indigenous to much of the United States (except the northernmost states), while C. mildei, an introduced species from Europe, is now found throughout the United States north of Virginia, Utah, and California.

 Description

-Both species are of similar size (females 5 to 10 millimeters; males 4 to 8 millimeters) and coloration.
-C. inclusum is a light yellow to cream color with dark brown jaws (chelicerae), tips of the tarsi, and palps.
-C. mildei has a slightly greenish tinge to its abdomen and a pale yellow cephalothorax.
-The chelicerae, tarsi, and palps are similar to those of C. inclusum .
+Both species are of similar size (females, 5 to 10 millimeters; males, 4 to 8 millimeters) and coloration.
+C. inclusum is a light-yellow to cream color with dark-brown chelicerae, tips of the tarsi, and palps.
+C. mildei has a slightly greenish tinge to its abdomen and a pale-yellow cephalothorax.
+The chelicerae, tarsi, and palps are similar to those of C. inclusum.
 Both spiders have a slightly darker dorsal stripe running lengthwise down the abdomen.

 Sac spider retreats may be found outdoors under objects or indoors in the corners of walls and ceilings.
 These retreats are silken tubes or sacs in which the spiders hide during the daytime.
 In homes with light, neutral-colored walls and ceilings, the retreats may go unnoticed, as they are small and blend in with the background coloration.